 Judgements taken in the application of accounting policies and the allocation of transactions and balances in the Accounts in respect of the Alliance are consistent to those taken in regard to the Group (PCC and CC) and comply with the requirements of the Code.
-Integral to this judgement is the financial arrangements for the Alliance as set out in the Section 23 Agreement and the cost sharing model.
+Integral to this judgement is the financial arrangements for the Alliance as set out in the Section 22 Agreement and the cost sharing model.
 The economic reality of the Alliance cost sharing model takes precedence over the Group in many respects and has been influential in determining the treatment of transactions and balances in the Group Accounts in line with accounting policies and our interpretations of the Code.

 A judgement, which is fundamental to the cost sharing model, is that costs and benefits relating to the Alliance are apportioned 69% to West Mercia and 31% to Warwickshire.
 This has been arrived at by looking at various indicators including funding, demographics, work force profile, expenditure, crime volumes etc. and has been widely consulted on and independently validated.
-This judgement will be reviewed at an appropriate interval to determine if circumstances have changed as the Alliance develops.
+As explained in the Narrative Report, the strategic alliance will terminate with effect from October 2019 and this judgement will no longer apply.
+Two new S22A Collaboration Agreements have been agreed between the two forces for four services which will continued to be provided to or shared with Warwickshire during 2020/21.
+A revised cost sharing mechanism has also been agreed.
+The Police and Crime Commissioner and Chief Constable have also successfully negotiated an exit strategy and reached agreement on the reasonable termination costs that will be paid to Warwickshire.
+These costs are included in the Statement of Accounts for the Group and the Police and Crime Commissioner for West Mercia.